Intro

 return hr;

-variable holds the pointer to the original wrapped credential class.
+}In this case the _pWrappedCredential variable holds the pointer to the original wrapped credential class.

 Keep in mind that credential provider wrapping carries an inherent risk of breaking things if the underlying wrapped interfaces are changed without notice in future versions of the OS.